What is the best wrestling diet for weight loss? A lot of wrestlers will lose weight to get down to a lower weight class.

 Start your wrestling weight loss plan early.
 Don’t wait till a week before its time to compete or rank for a match.
 A gradual weight loss is the best wrestlers diet.

 A lot of wrestlers will wait to lose weight.
 You are hurting yourself and not achieving your full potential.
 This only leads to you being an average wrestler.
-Make healthy eating needs to be part of your goals.
+Make healthy eating part of your goals.

 If you are going to lose weight for wrestling, you need to start eating right at least a month in advance.
 Develop your weight loss plan early so you don’t have to starve yourself.
 This will allow you to lose a small amount of weight each week.